Rapper A$AP Rocky charged over 2021 Hollywood shooting - ExBulletin

 Updated:

-ANGELS (KTLA) Rapper A$AP Rocky has been charged in connection with a 2021 Hollywood shooting, officials said Monday.
+ANGELS (KTLA) Rapper A$AP Rocky has been charged in connection with a 2021 shooting in Hollywood, officials said Monday.

 The 33-year-old rapper, whose real name is Rakim Mayers, faces two counts of assault with a semi-automatic firearm with allegations of personal use of a firearm.

-The shooting took place on November 6, 2021, following an argument between two acquaintances in the area of Selma and Argyle avenues in Hollywood.
+Filming took place on November 6, 2021, following an argument between two acquaintances in the Selma and Argyle Avenues area of Hollywood.

 The argument escalated and led to the rapper shooting a semi-automatic handgun at his former friend, who suffered a minor injury, according to the Los Angeles Police Department.